 MJR7 CONSTRUCTOR'S PAGE.

 (June 2012).
 The original 2SA1209 and 2SC2911 are becoming less easy to find.
 I have used the slightly better KSA1381 and KSC3503 in my own final version.
 I got these from Mouser in USA, they are actually KSC3503D and KSA1381E but the gain group is not critical.
 The 2SC2240BL are hard to find, a possible substitute is BC550C (ON-Semi), but the pin layout is different.
 2SC2240 is E-C-B but the BC550 is C-B-E. The pnp transistor is now specified as a BC560C, made by ON Semiconductors if possible, some others have a lower specified fT.
 A high fT and current gain are the requirements.
 The mosfets could be any lateral type with similar case and specifications to the Renesas 2SK1058 and 2SJ162.
-The Renesas types have internal gate protection zeners, but as far as I know none of the alternative makes do, so care is needed to protect the gates from static charge until connected to the board with the external zeners in place, e.g. keeping the gate and source connected together by a clip or metal foil.
+The Renesas types have internal gate protection zeners, but possibly some of the alternative makes do not, so care is needed to protect the gates from static charge until connected to the board with the external zeners in place, e.g. keeping the gate and source connected together by a clip or metal foil.
 The external zeners are still a good idea even for the Renesas mosfets, the data sheet fails to mention the maximum current rating of the internal zeners.
 I checked with Profusion, and they tell me their Exicon mosfets do have 14V protection zeners with power rating around 1W, but not tested in production so not specified on the data sheet.